Table of Contents

 The exact etiology of the different types of cardiomyopathy is largely unknown but is very likely to be genetic in origin.

 Most patients with dilated cardiomyopathy have an idiopathic form of the disease without any identifiable cause.
 On the other hand, any disease process that is known to cause myocardial damage can also cause dilated cardiomyopathy.
-For instance, carnitine deficiency, the use of anthracycline, previous history of viral myocarditis, and autoimmune disorders have been all linked to an increased risk of dilated cardiomyopathy.
+For instance, carnitine deficiency, the use of anthracycline, a previous history of viral myocarditis, and autoimmune disorders have all been linked to an increased risk of dilated cardiomyopathy.

 Genetic predisposition is implicated in a significant number of cases of dilated cardiomyopathy.
 Defects in the genes encoding for actin, desmin, or lamin A/C have been linked to autosomal dominant dilated cardiomyopathy.
 Patients with genetic defects in the loci 1p1, 3p22 or 3p25 might develop dilated cardiomyopathy with conduction defects.
 X-linked forms of the disease have been also described.
 X-linked dilated cardiomyopathy is characterized by genetic defects in the genes encoding for dystrophin and tafazzin.

 Constrictive pericarditis is most commonly of an unknown etiology.
 In the developing world, tuberculosis is considered as the most common cause of constrictive pericarditis.
 Additionally, children who develop purulent bacterial pericarditis are at risk of developing constrictive pericarditis.
 The previous history of thoracic or mediastinal radiation therapy has been linked to an increased risk of constrictive pericarditis.
 Uremia and systemic lupus erythematosus or scleroderma have been linked to constrictive pericarditis in a small number of patients.
 Finally, previous exposure to hydralazine or procainamide might cause constrictive pericarditis.